grokify/medium-sdk-ruby/README.md

 #### Authorization Code Grant

 The OAuth 2.0 authorization code grant is designed for where authorization needs to be granted by a 3rd party resource owner.
+This is required if your app wishes to request the `listPublications` or `uploadImage` scopes.

 * Initializing the SDK with the `client_id` parameter will use `MediumSdk::Connection::AuthCode` to manage the connection
 * Token refresh is automatically / transparently handled by `FaradayMiddleware::OAuth2Refresh`